aniruddhballal/VenPay/README.md

 38. REUSE COMPONENTS!!!!!! - STYLED BUTTONS, BOXES ETC - EZ PZ UNIFORMITY
 39. user profile picture + eye icon->open image in new tab->DONT EXPOSE CLOUDINARY LINK + resize the images in hover product cards

-40. translatex, translatey - make it go around the boxes - complete a round around the box and stay as a border - on hover.
+DONE 40. translatex, translatey - make it go around the boxes - complete a round around the box and stay as a border - on hover.

 41. component breaking down + reusability + better mui + module.css + unify the colour theming throughout the app
 42. the dashboard onload curves - dont randomise maybe?